Curriculum & Instruction

 - High School Graduation Requirements - NEW

-Our Four Cornerstones provide the foundation around which our curriculum, instruction, collaboration, and interactions are developed.
+Our Four Cornerstones (relationships, responsibility and ownership, authenticity, and innovation), provide the foundation around which our curriculum, instruction, collaboration, and interactions are developed.
 We offer 22 Advanced Placement courses, 19 International Baccalaureate Diploma Programme courses, state-of-the-art performance and fine art venues, the study of 5 world languages, and a full range of extracurricular and athletic opportunities that reinforce the importance of teamwork and collaboration.

 International Baccalaureate Middle Years Programme at Bloomfield Hills High School